edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 > I found it difficult to control the robot with action repeat 10, and I removed a few episodes where the robot hit
 > an enemy robot during recording so that they don't end up in the recorded demos file.
 I would recommend setting action
 > repeat to a lower value like 6-8 (both in AIController and sync node in the two scenes mentioned previously).
-> Another way to make this easier is to drag the defauklt sync.gd script to Sync node in both training and testing scene.
+> Another way to make this easier is to drag the default sync.gd script to Sync node in both training and testing
+> scene.
 > This example uses an extended sync script with a 30 ticks per second physics setting, which is not
 > ideal for manual control.
 > It's also possible to change the `speed up` property of the `sync` node while recording demos to make the process